 2. Spruce up the decor

-Make sure all spotlights and other light bulbs are working, present the beds nicely and add some plants in bare corners for a homely feel.
+Make sure all spotlights and other light bulbs are working, make the beds and add some plants in empty corners for a homely feel.

-A recent Zoopla poll found that more than a quarter of potential buyers would be put off by an overgrown garden, so make sure yours is pruned front and back.
-Position a table and chairs in a spot where buyers could imagine having a morning coffee.
+Mow the lawn, dig up any weeds and prune the trees.
+A Zoopla poll found that more than a quarter of potential buyers would be put off by an overgrown garden.
+It maybe nice to put a table and chairs in a spot where buyers could imagine having a morning coffee.

 5. Sacrifice your parking space